 The College of Science Travel Grant Program for Doctoral Students provides deserving graduate students with matching travel funds of up to $350 from the College to present a poster or oral paper at a national conference or up to $500 to present a poster or oral paper at an international conference in their academic discipline.
 The student’s research advisor, the department, or the Graduate Student Government is expected to provide matching funds equal to the amount requested.

 Travel Grant Application Procedure

-A completed application consists of the completed application form; a copy of the abstract that has already been submitted and accepted for presentation at a national conference; a nomination letter, written by the student’s dissertation advisor attesting to the student’s demonstrated research acumen and the advisor’s financial support ($350) of the student’s conference presentation.
-In lieu of financial support from the advisor, support ($350) may be provided by the Department as evidenced by the signature of the Department Chair on the application form.
+A completed application consists of the attached form a copy of the submitted and accepted abstract; a nomination letter, written by the student’s dissertation advisor attesting to the student’s demonstrated research abilities; and a signed attestation of the matching support, whether from the advisor, Graduate department or Graduate Student Government.

-Completed application materials with nomination letter should be submitted directly by the student’s advisor via email to the Graduate Dean care of Tammi Westgate (firstname.lastname@example.org).
-The subject line of the email should state “Letter of Recommendation on Behalf of [Student’s Name] for receipt of a College of Science Travel Grant Award.”
+The completed application including all attached materials should be submitted directly by the student’s advisor via email to the Assistant Director for Graduate Administration Melissa Rischall (m.Rischall@northeastern.edu).
+The subject line of the email should be “Letter of Recommendation on Behalf of [Student’s Name] for receipt of a College of Science Travel Grant Award.”